 With some simple preparation you can be ready for the unexpected.
-Those who take time to get for the unexpected.
 Those who take time to get ready will experience less difficulty and stress and be better prepared to care for their pets.

 Take the time now and get prepared.